bluealloy/revm/README.md

 - wasm interface
 - C++ interface

+## Changelogs

+### 17.10.2021:

+-For past few weeks working on this structure and project in general become really good and I like it.
+For me it surved as good distraction for past few weeks and i think i am going to get drained if i continue working on it, so i am taking break and i intend to come back after few months and finish it.
+- For status:
+    * machine/spec/opcodes/precompiles(without modexp) feels good and I probably dont need to touch them.
+    * inspector: is what i wanted, full control on insides of EVM so that we can control it and modify it. will probably needs to add some small tweaks to interface but nothing major.
+    * subroutines: Feels okay but it needs more scrutiny just to be sure that all corner cases are covered.
+    * All calls/creates probably can be rewriten and consolidate into one bloob to simplify that logic.
+Will need to investa time to be sure
+    * Test that are failing (~20) are mostly related to EIP-158: State clearing.
+For EIP-158 I will time to do it properly.
+    * There is probably benefit of replaing HashMap hasher with something simpler, but this is research for another time.
 ## Project structure:

 The structure of the project is getting crystallized and we can see few parts that are worthy to write about: